 - Performs other related duties as required

-The state of Massachusetts has established their own regulations for certification requirements of a certified telecommunicator.
+The state of Massachusetts has established its own regulations for the certification requirements of a certified telecommunicator.
 In addition, Metro North Regional Emergency Communications has established requirements for certification within our own center.
 These regulations can be found here.